nos111/Effective-Programming-in-C-and-Unix/README.md

 <h1>Effective Programming in C and Unix</h1>
-<h2>School of Computer Science, Carnegie Mellon University</h2>
+<h3>School of Computer Science, Carnegie Mellon University</h3>
-<h2>Course Description: 15-123 Effective Programming in C and UNIX</h2>
+<pre>Course Description: 15-123 Effective Programming in C and UNIX
 All Semesters: 9 units
 This course is designed to provide a substantial exposure to the C programming language and the Unix programming environment for students with some prior programming